imagekit-developer/imagekit-python/README.md

 ```

 ### Sample Code Instruction
-To run `sample` code go to sample directory and run
+To run `sample` code go to the sample directory and run
 ```python
 python sample.py
 ```
 ## Support
-For any feedback or to report any issues or general implementation support please reach out to [support@imagekit.io]()
+For any feedback or to report any issues or general implementation support, please reach out to [support@imagekit.io]()

 ## Links